 The easiest way to add papaya seeds to your diet is to simply buy a fresh papaya and keep the ones you scrape out separately in a container in the fridge.
 This works best if you use them regularly as I do for a consistent supply.
 Even a small papaya fruit yields many seeds and should keep you going for several days.

 How to Eat Papaya Seeds and What Do They Taste Like

 If you do decide to use them then start slowly with papaya seeds at the beginning as, while they are safe to eat in small doses, they are quite powerful.
 For someone who has never used them before, perhaps just a few the first time would be a good start.

 If these are well-tolerated, you can slowly work up over a week or two to a quarter of a teaspoon, followed by half a teaspoon, then eventually a full teaspoon of fresh seeds.
 Taken with each protein heavy meal, this should be a good amount to get the full benefits of their proteolytic enzymes for your digestion.

 Personally, I generally just chew around a teaspoon of papaya seeds, both straight from the fruit whenever I’m eating papaya itself, and from the fridge before a big protein meal.
-The flavor is definitely strong, with a peppery/mustard taste, but not too unpleasant to my taste buds.
+The flavor is definitely strong, with a peppery/mustard/wasabi taste, but not too unpleasant to my taste buds.

 I’ve noticed the pips from the larger papaya are generally sharper, whereas the smaller fruit have seeds that are comparatively mild.
-If you’re worried about the taste, it might be best to start with small papaya until you get accustomed to them (smaller sized Non-GMO papayas are available as well).
+If you’re worried about the taste, it might be best to start with a small papaya until you get accustomed to them (smaller sized Non-GMO papayas are available as well).

 In fact, honey is often recommended for use with papaya seeds parasite treatments, so maybe it’s not just to mask the taste.
 Manuka honey with its strong antibacterial properties would be particularly good for this.